aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides.export/inotescommentslayoutingoptions/_index.md

 | Detail::SmartPtrCounter * [WeakRefAdded](../../system/object/weakrefadded/)() | Increments weak reference count.
 Shouldn't be called directly; instead, use smart pointers or ThisProtector. |
 | void [WeakRefRemoved](../../system/object/weakrefremoved/)() | Decrements weak reference count.
 Shouldn't be called directly; instead, use smart pointers or ThisProtector. |
 | virtual  [~Object](../../system/object/~object/)() | Destroys object.
 Frees all internal data structures. |

+Deprecated
+:   Use the interface [ISlidesLayoutOptions](../islideslayoutoptions/).
+The interface [INotesCommentsLayoutingOptions](./) will be removed after release of version 25.8.

 ## See Also

 * Class [ISlidesLayoutOptions](../islideslayoutoptions/)